 Is there a cover charge?

-While there isn’t specifically a cover charge to enter, many cocktail bars will charge 5,000 – 10,000 won, which covers things such as service, welcome drinks, snacks, etc. Not every bar has a cover charge, but many do.
+While there isn’t specifically a cover charge to enter, many cocktail bars will charge 5,000 to 10,000 won, which covers things such as service, welcome drinks, snacks, etc. Not every bar has a cover charge, but many do.

 Do Seoul cocktail bars have non-alcoholic options?